thebeaconlives/laravel-grunt/README.md

 This package was adapted from the jason-morton-nz/laravel-grunt package to add handlebars support and add global functions for including scripts and styles into your views

+######Note: I was not aware that you could link composer to a fork, so I changed the namespace.
+I have no intention to claim this as my own, but do not want to change it back at this time and I have changed the Gruntfile quite a bit.
+If this is severely against etiquette, please let me know in an issue and I will rectify it.

 ### How to insert stylesheet and scripts

 `<?php grunt_stylesheet() ?>`